Determining the Correct Bucket Count for Hash Indexes

 For more information about nonclustered hash indexes, see Hash Indexes and Guidelines for Using Indexes on Memory-Optimized Tables.

 One hash table is allocated for each hash index on a memory-optimized table.
-The size of the hash table allocated for an index is specified by the BUCKET_COUNT parameter in CREATE TABLE (SQL Server) or CREATE TYPE (Transact-SQL).
+The size of the hash table allocated for an index is specified by the BUCKET_COUNT parameter in CREATE TABLE (Transact-SQL) or CREATE TYPE (Transact-SQL).
 The bucket count will internally be rounded up to the next power of two.
 For example, specifying a bucket count of 300,000 will result in an actual bucket count of 524,288.

 In most cases the bucket count should be between 1 and 2 times the number of distinct values in the index key.
 If the index key contains a lot of duplicate values, on average there are more than 10 rows for each index key value, use a nonclustered index instead